vishnuwin/Finance-Analysis-Bank-Statement-dashboard/README.md

 # Finance-Analysis-Bank-Statement-dashboard
 ## project overview
 This project analyses a personal monthly bank statement containing income, expenses, transaction categories, and running balances.
 It helps identify spending habits, recurring expenses, monthly income patterns, and overall financial trends.
+Her i used the functions like SUMIF(),SUMIFS(), VLOOKUP(), XLOOKUP(), and COUNTIF().
+Slicers, Pivote tables and Charts for the analysis.

 ## Dataset used
 - Excel <a href= "https://github.com/vishnuwin/Finance-Analysis-Bank-Statement-dashboard/blob/main/BankStatement_ExcelProject.xlsx">Download here</a>